-SE A Topic Environmental issue SA objectives 4 A : High reliance upon the private car causing high levels of air pollution and in Hereford in particular Objective 46 ' Air Need to reduce carbon emissions by encouraging alternative modes of travel.
-Objective 16 Habitats and species of national, regional and local importance are under pressure from the adaptation and diversification of farming and forestry employment.
+SE A Topic Environmental issue SA objectives 4 A in High reliance upon the private car causing high levels of air pollution and in Hereford in particular Objective 16 ' Air Need to reduce carbon emissions by encouraging alternative modes of travel.
+Objective 10 Habitats and species of national, regional and local importance are under pressure from the adaptation and diversification of farming and forestry employment.
 2 Biodiversity Habitats and species of national, regional and local importance are under pressure from development Objectives 13 &15 Minimise loss of biodiversity and expand opportunities for wildlife everywhere.
 3 Climatic factors Reduce greenhouse gas emissions through planning, design and build.
-Objective 16 4 Cultural heritage There are numerous listed buildings and scheduled Little Birch & Aconbury according to the latest version of the register.
-There is one SAM listed, Aconbury Camp.
-All require ongoing protection and many in need of high levels of maintenance.
+Objective 16 4 Cultural heritage There are numerous listed buildings and scheduled monuments in Pixley & District Group according to the latest version of the register, all of which require ongoing protection and many in need of high levels of maintenance.
+There are no Scheduled Ancient Monuments.
 Objective 20 5 Flora and fauna Conserve and enhance the character and quality of historic landscapes, including all types of natural flora and fauna.
 Objective 15 6 Material assets How the countryside can continue to be managed in an economically, socially and environmentally beneficial way in the face of continuing pressures on traditional farming.
 Objectives 14 & 18 7 Population Minimise energy waste through good designs, which help to reduce energy consumption and maximise efficiency.
-Objective 15 ' Γομαίατιστι Need to avoid enforcement investigations/action concerning locally important buildings and those within conservation areas in particular.
-8 Soil Promoting development of previously developed land and buildings as opposed to greenfield sites or agricultural land of the highest quality.
+Objective 15 ' Population Need to avoid enforcement investigations/action concerning locally important buildings and those within conservation areas in particular.
+Objective 13 8 Soil Promoting development of previously developed land and buildings as opposed to greenfield sites or agricultural land of the highest quality.
 Objectives 18 & 19